 Plastics quickly making their way into automotive engine bays

 Over the past decade, plastics and forms of nylon are quickly replacing their ferrous counterparts as the material of choice under the hood of cars and trucks all over the world.
 How can this be?
-Conventional wisdom would tell you that the high stress environment of an internal combustion engine is no place for plastics – instead, tried and true steel and aluminum is the only place to go.
+Conventional wisdom would tell you that the high temperature and high stress environment of an internal combustion engine is no place for plastics – instead, tried and true steel and aluminum is the only place to go.
 In the 21st Century, that’s not necessarily the case.

 Lift up the hood of any car or truck, from the most pedestrian economy car to an exotic supercar, now has a myriad of materials where you wouldn’t think they should be.
 If you lift the hood of your own car, there’s a good chance you’ll see plenty of black plastic where gleaming metal air cleaners, and painted engine blocks once ruled the landscape decades ago.